 Tell us a bit about your life outside of work.

 I wouldn’t say there is anything incredible, but I like reading books and spending time with friends and family.
 I am into sports – I like football and basketball, both watching and playing.
-We did some sports activities with our team, but they have become a bit less common recently – we’ll get back to them once the situation is more stable.
+I am interested in innovations in construction and other fields, BIM technologies, digitization and similar topics that can help in work and everyday life situations.